PRESS RELEASE

 Ditch expectations

 “We frequently need to abandon what society thinks we are ‘supposed’ to do, and ditch some of the learned traditions within families.
-It’s often expectations of maintaining these that cause huge distress or unhappiness: the 2-hour drive to relatives on Christmas Day, the massive meal round the table when we could have pre-ordered food and all the children just want to do is play.
+It’s often the expectations of maintaining these that cause huge distress or unhappiness: the 2-hour drive to relatives on Christmas Day, the massive meal round the table when we could have pre-ordered food and all the children just want to do is play.
 There’s always a new way to look at, or do, things.
 Shake it up and see what comes.
 COVID upended everything for all of us and taught us new ways of doing things – some good, some less so.
 But it’s a lesson for us all.
 There are always new ways of approaching a situation and doing things differently.

 Stop suppressing emotions